 The section of spine from below the neck to the bottom of the rib cage is called the thoracic spine.
 From the side, the thoracic spine appears slightly rounded.
-Its shape is like the letter "C" with the opening of the “C” facing the front of the body.
+Its shape is like the letter “C” with the opening of the “C” facing the front of the Healthy Body.
 This normal curve is called a kyphosis.
 With an excessive kyphosis, the thoracic spine takes on a hunchbacked appearance.

 Scheuermann’s disease (also called Scheuermann’s kyphosis) is a condition that usually starts in childhood.
 It affects less than one percent of the population and occurs mostly in children between the ages of 10 and 12.
 It affects both boys and girls with a slightly higher number of boys affected.
 Those who do not receive treatment for the condition during childhood often experience back pain as an adult from the spinal deformity.
 In some cases Scheuermann’s disease doesn’t develop until adulthood.